FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [x] Add a method to convert the JSON data into a beautified string to display in the label.
 - [x] Add a button to toggle the visibility of a dinosaur information label.
 - [x] Implement a method to randomly select a dinosaur to display information on.
+- [] Modify MakeFile to be able to run Catch2 tests.
+- [] Add tests for JSON parsing.
 - [] Work on theming to make the interface look better.
 - [] Refactor the different UI components into groups if it would clean up the code.
 - [] Implement basic keyboard shortcuts.